hazelflax/hazelflax/hzf.md

 ## [Doomsday paradox] [2]

+The confusion here seems to be that the universe doesn’t make observers by pulling them from an urn or something.
+It makes observers the same way it makes everything else.
+Without further information, let’s assume the characteristics of the observers are independent and identically distributed, such that each one has the same probability of being identical to me.
+This probably doesn’t change if the number of observers changes.

+Bostrom Step 1: Suppose our prior has many universes with 100 cubicles, each with random agents in the cubicles.
+My expected utility only depends upon my policy through the universes that have an exact match.
+If an exact match is unlikely enough that none have two agents identical to me, of the universes that have a match, the following fraction have a match in a blue room:

+blue match fraction / any match fraction = lim_{p->0} (1-(1-p)^90)/(1-(1-p)^100) = 0.9

+Where p is the probability of a given agent matching.

+Bostrom Step 2: The probability of the person in cubicle \#7 being exactly like me is unaffected by the coin flip.
+So, given the evidence there is still a 50% probability of each coin outcome.
+The Doomsday argument is invalid.
+(The problem with the self-sampling assumption seems to be that the probability of any given observer being exactly like you doesn’t necessarily have anything to do with the total number of observers.)

 [1]: <https://www.scientificamerican.com/article/why-the-sleeping-beauty-problem-is-keeping-mathematicians-awake/> "Why the ‘Sleeping Beauty Problem’ Is Keeping Mathematicians Awake"
 [2]: <https://anthropic-principle.com/q=anthropic_principle/doomsday_argument/> "A Primer on the Doomsday Argument"